wbamberg/idl-reference/docs/nsICryptoHMAC.md

 Initialize the hashing object.
 This method may be
 called multiple times with different algorithm types.

-@param aAlgorithm the algorithm type to be used.
-       This value must be one of the above valid
-       algorithm types.

-@param aKeyObject
-       Object holding a key.
-To create the key object use for instance:
-       var keyObject = Components.classes["@mozilla.org/security/keyobjectfactory;1"]
-           .getService(Components.interfaces.nsIKeyObjectFactory)
-             .keyFromString(Components.interfaces.nsIKeyObject.HMAC, rawKeyData);

 WARNING: This approach is not FIPS compliant.